Frequently Asked Questions

-Why does Liberty Baptist use only the Authorized Version (KJV) of the Bible?
+Why Does Liberty Baptist Church only use the King James Version (KJV) of the Bible?

 We believe the Authorized Version (KJV) is the Holy Spirit’s preserved words of God for English speaking people.
 We do not believe the KJV was produced by inspiration but believe the Bible teaches that all God gave by inspiration, He supernaturally preserved through preservation.